 Auckland is thriving.
 Home to a high density of serial entrepreneurs, the city is also transforming itself with some of the largest infrastructure projects in New Zealand’s history.
 With a stable and investment-focused economy, it provides an ideal environment for businesses and a great location for headquarters to serve the rest of the country.

 Strategically located for Asia-Pacific

-Asia will shape global trade and investment flows for years to come, and Auckland is in a strategic location to reach these markets.
+Asia will shape global trade and investment flows for years to come, and Auckland is in a strategic location to reach these growing markets.

 Free trade agreements & friendly time zones

 Agreements with Hong Kong, China, Malaysia, Thailand, Korea and Singapore, and new trade agreements with the United Kingdom and the European Union, create streamlined processes, reduced costs, more certainty and security for Auckland companies.
 A digital economy partnership between New Zealand, Chile and Singapore provides further advantages.